Saleemullah Khan: Education and career

 Starting in 1942, he studied at Darul Uloom Deoband, India.
 He studied there under the guidance of Hussain Ahmad Madani, Izaz Ali Amrohi and many other teachers.
 He completed his traditional dars-e-nizami degree in 1947.
 Then he taught at Miftahul Uloom Jalalabad in India under the tutelage of Masihullah Khan for eight years before he decided to migrate to Pakistan.
 In Pakistan, he founded Jamiah Farooqia, Karachi in 1967.

 Khan taught at Tando Allahyar, Sindh, Pakistan for three years and also at Dar-ul-Uloom, Karachi later.

 He also served as president of Wafaq ul Madaris Al-Arabia, Pakistan (Federation of Islamic Seminaries, Pakistan) from 8 June 1989 to 15 January 2017, for over 27 years.

 Literary works

 In a fatwa, Darul Uloom Deoband has regarded Khan's 16 volume commentary to Sahih al-Bukhari entitled Kashf al-Bari Amma fi Sahih al-Bukhari as one of the best commentaries.

 Death and legacy

 Khan died on Sunday, 15 January 2017 in Karachi.
-His funeral prayer was performed twice and attended by Taqi Usmani, Tariq Jamil, Muhammad Ahmed Ludhianvi.
+His funeral prayer was performed twice and attended by Mufti Taqi Usmani, Maulana Tariq Jamil, Muhammad Ahmed Ludhianvi.

 His son, Muhammad Adil Khan was assassinated on 10 October 2020.